circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 This will pull down the docker image you have specified, in this case `circleci/ruby::2.4.2-jessie-node` and run the job.
 This may take a bit of time depending on the size of the docker image you are using.

-You should quite a bit of a text in your terminal.
+You should see quite a bit of a text in your terminal.
 The last few lines of output should look similar to this:

 ```sh
 ====>> Checkout code